artvolgin/hh-cv/README.md

 ## Skills demanded by the Labor Market and supplied by Russian universities: An investigation

 The World Bank collaboration with HeadHunter.
-The usage of large sample of CVs to evaluate skills of university graduates in Russia.
+Evaluation of university graduates' skills in Russia using large sample of CVs data.

 Data from this project is not available due to commercial restrictions.